 Welcome to 5CC!

 The children have settled in brilliantly into Year 5 and have been working hard on their learning.
-It's been great fun getting to know each other, and Miss Howe and I are really looking forward to the coming year.
+It's been great fun getting to know each other, and Mrs Kelly and I are really looking forward to the coming year.

-In English, we have been working on our warning tale and have visited the canal in Bridgwater to help write our setting descriptions.
+In English, we have been working on our defeating the monster tale and have decorated cakes to look like Medusa to help write our character descriptions.

-Place value, addition and subtraction have been the focus in maths so far and next half term sees us hone our skills in multiplication and division.
+Place value and number sense has been the focus in maths so far and next half term sees us hone our skills in addition subtraction, multiplication and division.